DickinsonCollege/FarmData2/docker/sampleDB/README.md

 The Transplanting Logs in the FarmData2 sample database are created by the `addTransplantings.py` script using the data in the `sampleData/transplantings.csv` file.

+Notes:
+- The `data` attribute will contain an object that provides the `crop_tid` of the crop that was transplanted (e.g. `{ crop_tid: 115 }`).
+This can be used to get the crop name wihtout retrieving the Planting Asset.

 ## Harvest Logs ##

 Each _Harvest Log_ represents one harvesting event and is linked to the _Planting Asset_ from which the harvest occurred.